Polymerization

 Other monomer units, such as formaldehyde hydrates or simple aldehydes, are able to polymerize themselves at quite low temperatures (ca. −80 °C) to form trimers; molecules consisting of 3 monomer units, which can cyclize to form ring cyclic structures, or undergo further reactions to form tetramers, or 4 monomer-unit compounds.
 Such small polymers are referred to as oligomers.
 Generally, because formaldehyde is an exceptionally reactive electrophile it allows nucleophilic addition of hemiacetal intermediates, which are in general short-lived and relatively unstable "mid-stage" compounds that react with other non-polar molecules present to form more stable polymeric compounds.

-Polymerization that is not sufficiently moderated and proceeds at a fast rate can be very hazardous.
+Polymerization that is not sufficiently moderated and proceeds at a fast rate can be very dangerous.
 This phenomenon is known as autoacceleration, and can cause fires and explosions.